romero927/kgromero/static/Kyle_Romero-Resume.md

 - Traveled to U.S. locations to roll out applications and lead Change Management (25% travel).
 - Implemented and trained organization on DevOps/CICD, Agile Scrum, Kanban, GitFlow, and QA processes, which increased delivery speed by 50%.
 - Onboarded and coordinated offshore development partner based out of India.
+- Nominated to Innovator Group and Quanta Leadership Academy 2.

 ---